This post may contain affiliate links. For more information, read my disclosure policy.

 • Use a hand or a stand mixer to mix the cake mix, butter, and egg.
 It takes a few minutes, depending on your mixer, for the ingredients to come together in a thick dough.
 Press the dough into the bottom of your prepared pan.

-• Bake for about 8-10 minutes until the cookie loses it’s glossy sheen.
+• Bake for about 10-15 minutes, or until the cookie loses it’s glossy sheen.
 Cool completely before continuing.

 • To make the topping, mix the softened cream cheese, powdered sugar, and vanilla with a hand mixer until smooth.
 Fold in whipped topping by hand.
 Spread on cooled pizza cookie.
 Top with fruit in desired pattern.